Download the 2020 Draft Programme

+WHY CBA.
 Cost-Benefit Analysis (CBA) is a quantitative analytical tool used to evaluate investment decisions.
-It is a commonly used methodology adopted by the European Commission and other institutions (e.g. the World Bank) or governments (e.g. the UK and the US) for the selection of investment projects.
+It is a commonly used methodology adopted by the European Commission and other institutions (e.g. the World Bank) or governments (e.g. the UK) for the selection and/or prioritization of investment projects.
 It consists of assessing whether socio-economic benefits accrued from project implementation exceed the estimated socio-economic costs, thereby showing if the project represents a net benefit to the whole society.

 To know more about CSIL experience in this field, click here.